Skip to main content

 uri_resolution_autosub=@res,-sd,-hd,-fhd

-Use pkg:/path/to/image@res.png and include the matching -sd, -hd, -fhd files in your package.
+Use pkg:/path/to/image@res.png and include the matching -sd, -hd, and -fhd files in your package.

 Remote URLs